danielteeny/TabWife/README.md

 - **IP Address Support**: Properly handles IPv4, IPv6, and localhost addresses
 - **Port-Based Matching**: Distinguishes between services on different ports (e.g., `192.168.1.100:8080` vs `192.168.1.100:3000`)
 - **Auto-Detection**: Automatically detects duplicates as you browse
+- **Auto-Updating List**: Duplicate tabs are automatically displayed and updated in real-time
+- **Individual Controls**: Close specific duplicate groups with dedicated close buttons
+- **Pinned Tab Protection**: Pinned tabs are automatically excluded from duplicate detection
 - **Flexible Options**: Choose to keep the newest or oldest duplicate
+- **Match Mode Descriptions**: Dynamic descriptions explain each match mode as you select it

 ### 📁 Tab Organization
 - **Group by Domain**: Organize tabs by their root domain